-Contributed nonfinancial assets, or in-kind contributions, such as donated space, services, equipment, and other assets totaled \$8.7 and \$10.4 in fiscal years 2022 and 2021.
-These in-kind contributions are recorded at estimated fair value at the date of the gift.
+Contributed nonfinancial assets, or gift in-kind contributions, such as donated space, services, equipment, and other assets totaled \$10.0 and \$8.7 in fiscal years 2023 and 2022, respectively.
+These gift in-kind contributions are recorded at estimated fair value at the date of the gift.
 Estimated fair value of donated space is based on average square foot rental costs of comparable real estate space.
 All other donated assets are valued based on either receipts or appraisals provided by donors.
 Donated space, services, and other assets are primarily utilized in education, public program, and exhibition programmatic activities.
 Donated services are also utilized for advancement.
 In kind contributions are not monetized.

-Unless otherwise specified, in-kind contributions are restricted to use by specific Smithsonian units.
+Unless otherwise specified, gift in-kind contributions are restricted to use by specific Smithsonian units.
 These contributions are recognized as program support revenues (within other revenue) and program activities expenses in the statements of financial activities.